-The great reformer of English laws was actually the ringleader of England’s first bank robbery
+The Prince of Thieves: the great reformer of English laws was actually the ringleader of England’s first bank robbery

 It was an eventful year in England to say the least.
 In 1963, the government had been rocked by a rising youth movement and political scandal when a group of men pulled off the great train robbery.
 They walked away with £2.6 million in loot, eventually earning them stiff sentences if only because of the audacity of their raid.
 But 700 years before that, another group of men pulled off what in all likelihood was the first bank robbery ever in England.
 Their ringleader was the heir to the throne and, as might be expected, they all got off scot free.

 The bank was the New Temple in London and in 1263 the royal family was hard up for money.
 Another rising youth movement and political scandal had forced King Henry III and Queen Eleanor to seek refuge in the Tower.
 The rebellious youths consisted of disaffected members of the nobility and the scandal was Henry’s repeated attempts to subvert the reforms he had personally sworn to uphold.

 In April 1263, these young nobles appealed to Simon de Montfort, Henry’s leading thorn-in-the-side, to return from France and force a showdown with the king.
 Montfort wasted no time raising an army and, before the season was out, he had penned in the royal family in London, leaving them with no money to pay their foreign mercenaries.